Wondering How To Grow Plants from Cuttings? Following these expert tips will help you in rooting them successfully!

 Growing Succulents From Cuttings

 Succulents can be grown from stem cuttings or leaf cuttings, but it depends on the species.
 For example, Echeverias can be propagated from the individual leaf.
 On the other hand, Aeoniums grow best from stem cuttings.
 Then there are plants like the jade plant (crassula ovata) that can be produced from stem and leaf-cutting both.
-Always collect the information before proceeding about the type of succulent you’re propagating.
+Always collect the information before proceeding about the type of succulents you’re propagating.

 - To take cuttings for propagation, just cut the leaf from the base by twisting and turning carefully, without damaging it.